 - One with only rye as the base spirit.

-- One that splits the base evenly between cognac and a rye whiskey.
+- One that splits the base evenly between cognac and rye.

 You’ll be amazed at how much sweeter and fruitier the Sazerac cocktail is with the cognac added to the mix.
 It makes a completely different, but utterly enjoyable cocktail.